What are Internal Controls?

 When work duties are divided or segregated among different people to reduce the risk of error or inappropriate actions.

-When equipment, inventories, securities, cash and other assets are secured physically, periodically counted, and compared with amounts shown on control records.
+When equipment, inventories, securities, cash and other assets are secured physically.
+This can occur through the use of locks, safes, or other environmental controls.
 Access is restricted to those with authority to handle them.

 Policies and Procedures

 Established policies, procedures, and documentation that provide guidance and training to ensure consistent performance at a required level of quality.
 These should be available at all levels of the organization.
 Departmental and University/Organization wide.